The field of computer vision and everything related to ut is relatively new, diverse, and rapidly developing.

 How Does Computer Vision Work?

 In the article “Image Processing and Computer Vision”, Golan Levin talks about how Computer Vision works.
 Machines interpret images as a series of pixels, which has a unique set of color values.
 Consider an example.
-Below is a photograph of Abraham Lincoln, where the intensity of each pixel is indicated by one 8-bit number ranging from 0 (black) to 255 (white).
+Below is a photograph of Abraham Lincoln, where the system indicate intensity of each pixel by one 8-bit number ranging from 0 (black) to 255 (white).
 The program «sees» these numbers when it gets the image.
 These numbers are provided as data-in to a computer vision method responsible for analysis and decision making.